jundalisay/superb/content/en/maharlika/laws/epira-irr/part-1/rule-01.md

 Page 4 of 100(r)
 Exercise such other powers as may be necessary or incidental to attain the objectives of the Act.

 Section 2.
 Responsibilities of the NAPOCOR.

-(a) Pursuant to Section 70 of the Act, notwithstanding the divestment and/or Privatization of NAPOCOR assets, IPP contracts and spun-off corporations, NAPOCOR shall remain as a National Government-owned and –controlled corporation to perform the missionary electrification function through the Small Power Utilities Group (SPUG) and shall be responsible for providing power generation and its associated power delivery systems in areas that are not connected to the transmission system.
+- a.
+Based on Section 70 of the Act, notwithstanding the divestment and/or Privatization of NAPOCOR assets, IPP contracts and spun-off corporations, NAPOCOR shall remain as a National Government-owned and –controlled corporation to perform the missionary electrification function through the Small Power Utilities Group (SPUG) and shall be responsible for providing power generation and its associated power delivery systems in areas that are not connected to the transmission system.
 The missionary electrification function shall be funded from the revenues from sales in missionary areas and from the Universal Charge to be collected from all electricity End-users as determined by the ERC.

 (b) Consistent with Section 34(d) of the Act, the NAPOCOR shall manage under existing arrangements, an environmental charge equivalent to P0.0025 per kilowatt-hour (kWh) sales, intended solely for the rehabilitation and management of watersheds nationwide.

 (c) Pursuant to Section 47(f) of the Act, NAPOCOR shall continue to operate Agus and Pulangui complexes, which shall be owned by PSALM.

 (d) Pursuant to Section 47(j) of the Act, NAPOCOR/PSALM may continue to generate and sell electricity only from the undisposed generating assets and IPP contracts of PSALM.
 NAPOCOR/PSALM shall not incur any new obligations to purchase power through bilateral contracts with Generation Companies or other Suppliers.

 Section 3.
 Responsibilities of the NEA.

 (a)
 NEA shall continue to be under the supervision of the DOE and shall exercise its functions under Presidential Decree No. 269, as amended